skoolkid/skoolkit/sphinx/source/control-files.rst

 Number bases
 ------------
-Numeric values in DEFB, DEFM and DEFW statements are normally rendered in either decimal or hexadecimal, depending on the options passed to :ref:`sna2skool.py`.
+Numeric values in DEFB, DEFM, DEFS and DEFW statements are normally rendered in either decimal or hexadecimal, depending on the options passed to :ref:`sna2skool.py`.
 To force a numeric value to be rendered in a specific base, attach a ``b`` (binary), ``d`` (decimal) or ``h`` (hexadecimal) prefix to